-Our first time in Chicago was a religious experience.
+Our first time in Chicago was a holy event.
 When we saw the splendor of the architecture towering above downtown, we wanted to drop to our knees and pray to it all.
 Some of the structures are so ornate and expansive, they looked to us as if they’d taken 50 years to design and another 200 years to build.
 It’s like the ancient Greeks had been given modern-day technology and materials to build the downtown of their dreams.

 It takes a lot less to impress a cat.

 See, cats’ brains are much smaller than ours, and their equivalent of worship includes clawing, scratching, and shredding.
 So when we show this Sky Scratcher to our kitty, he’ll think he’s in Chicago and launch into worship by tearing it to pieces.
 And the Sky Scratcher does resemble Chicago’s Sears Tower (which probably did take 200 years to build).

 Anyway.
 Where were we?
 Oh yes, cat worship.

 We found the Sky Scratcher on a blog called Shoebox Dwelling.
 Blog editrix Natalia Repolovsky says it’s a good way to preserve your furniture — as a diversion for kitties who’d otherwise “worship” the sofa and loveseat.
 (To that we say, “Hooray for our bigger brains!”)